pinecone-field/PineStream/webapp/SEARCH_IMPLEMENTATION.md

 3. **Test semantic search:**
    - Click the ✨ button to switch to semantic search
    - Type descriptions like "movies about space exploration" or "romantic comedies"
-   - Implement the semantic search functionality
+   - Implement the semantic search functionality using Pinecone

 ## UI Features